The Twelfth: Why are bonfires lit in Northern Ireland?

 They come with stipulations such as not displaying paramilitary symbols or burning flags, effigies or tyres.

-Why are some bonfires being lit this year before 11 July?
+Why are some bonfires lit early?

 Bonfires are usually lit at midnight on 11 July - or sometimes earlier to allow more members of the community to attend and limit the noise and disturbance in the early hours of the morning.

-Smaller children's bonfires and events, which often include bouncy castles, games and music, run earlier in the day near most bonfires.
+Smaller children's bonfires and events, which often include bouncy castles, local bands, games and music, run earlier in the day near most bonfires.

-As the Eleventh Night is a Sunday this year, most bonfires are being lit on Friday or Saturday night, as Sunday is a day of religious observance.